Babywearing

 Colic

-Often called "infant colic," it is partly due to an infant's immature digestive system.
+Often called "infant colic," it is partly due to an immature infant digestive system.
 Because their digestive system is not yet fully developed, this can cause spasms and painful bloating for your little one.

 This can cause intense and prolonged crying in your child.
 Their discomfort is often characterized by significant agitation; the baby may squirm and experience difficulty sleeping.